coush001/Imperial-MSc-Group-Project-2/README.md

 ## Outputs:

-Explain what output files the user can expect from using the programme, what format is the csv in etc...

-How would a user change what out put they get
+We import pickle to save files, so the user can get the .pkl format files in the directory, which saves the output data used for subsequent post-processing and and for animation according to the user set simulation time output interval.

 ## Current bugs!:
 Calling for advice and help from the community, we are welcoming advice on solutions!